CURRENT STATUS: ACCEPTING SOME OFFERS OF ARCs

 ***** – Can I marry this book now?

-I read a lot of genres, but I am unlikely to agree to review or enjoy a memoir, a gory crime or horror novel, or general literary or women’s fiction.
-I’m particularly interested in sci-fi and fantasy, cosy mysteries, queer fiction and non-fiction about science.
+I read a lot of genres, but I am unlikely to agree to review or enjoy a memoir, a gory crime or horror novel, or general literary fiction.
+I’m particularly interested in sci-fi and fantasy, cosy mysteries, diverse romances, queer fiction and non-fiction about science.
 I’m fairly knowledgeable about current biology, but physics or heavily math-focused non-fiction would probably go over my head unless aimed at laypeople with no prior knowledge.
-It’s worth noting that I do also have a science blog, NEAT science.